Zac-HD/hypofuzz/docs-src/literature.rst

 ===========================

 HypoFuzz is built on, and inspired by, a wide range of research and practice in software testing and verification.
-This page summarises selected parts of that literature, with opinionated comments.
+This page summarises and comments on selected parts of that literature, focussing on papers which are in some sense prior art for fuzzing property-based tests for Python.

 .. contents::
     :local: